 - Line a 10x4-inch loaf pan with parchment paper (bottom and two narrow sides) and spray or butter remaining sides.

-- In a large bowl beat coconut oil with sugar for 1 minute.
+- In a large bowl beat oil with sugar for 1 minute.

 - Add eggs, one at a time, beating well after each addition.